jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Trade logging json mechanism (done)
 - Verify working using BTC transactions (done)
 - Reduce latency between tweet and trade to 2s (done)
-	- Use 1 query/s or using multiple keys to get n/s for faster buy execution (done)
+	- Use 1 query/s maximum from Twitter keys
-	- Look at streaming Twitter, streams can get multiple users rather than just 1 every second (slower ~ 5s))
+	- Look at streaming Twitter, streams can get multiple users rather than just 1 every second (slower ~ 5s)
 		- Integrate streaming
 	- Selenium scraper (slow)
-	- Requests module (doesn't work with Twitter)
+	- Requests package (doesn't work with Twitter)
 - Get a list of accounts to follow and trade ideas
 - Implement futures trading to leverage larger sums of money (Not on github)
 	- USD(S)(Stablecoin pegged) currently USDT (Done)